Radio impulsive events in quiet solar corona and Axion Quark Nugget Dark Matter: The AQN model: the basics

-Antimatter nuggets can interact with regular matter via annihilations, which leads to electromagnetic radiation, whose spectral characteristic and flux can be calculated in the AQN framework.
-The emission is sufficiently dim to not violate any known observational constraints, but it is strong enough to offer a possible solution to some unexplained astrophysical observations.
-For instance, it is known that the galactic spectrum contains several excesses of diffuse emission the origin of which is not well established, and remains debated.
-The best known example is the strong galactic 511~keV line.
-If the nuggets have a baryon number in the $\langle B\rangle \sim 10^{25}$ range they could offer a potential explanation for several of these diffuse components, at radio, X-ray and $\gamma$-ray wavelengths.
-In all these cases, the photon emission originates from the outer layer of the nuggets known as the electrosphere, and all intensities in different frequency bands are expressed in terms of a single parameter $\langle B\rangle$ such that all the relative intensities are unambiguously fixed because they are determined by the Standard Model (SM) physics.
-It is very nontrivial consistency check of the model that the required $\langle B\rangle$ to explain these excesses of the galactic diffuse emission belongs to the same mass range.
-For further details see the original works \cite{Oaknin:2004mn, Zhitnitsky:2006tu,Forbes:2006ba, Lawson:2007kp,Forbes:2008uf,Forbes:2009wg} with explicit computations of the galactic radiation excesses for the various frequencies.
+Antimatter AQNs can interact with regular matter via annihilations, which leads to electromagnetic radiations whose spectral characteristics and flux can be calculated within the AQN framework.
+These emissions are sufficiently dim to not violate any known observational constraints, but are strong enough to offer a possible solution to some unexplained astrophysical observations.
+For instance, it is known that the galactic spectrum contains several excesses of diffuse emission, the best known example being the strong galactic 511~keV line, the origin of which is not well established and remains debated.
+If AQNs have a baryon number in the $\langle B\rangle \sim 10^{25}$ range, they can offer a potential explanation for several of these diffuse components, in three different spectral domains : radio, X-ray and $\gamma$-ray.
+In all three cases, the photon emission originates from the outer layer of the AQN, known as the electrosphere.
+All intensities in different frequency bands are expressed in terms of a single parameter, $\langle B\rangle$, such that all the relative intensities are unambiguously fixed, because they are determined by the Standard Model (SM) of particle physics.
+This constitutes a nontrivial consistency check of the AQN model.
+For further details, see the original works \cite{Oaknin:2004mn, Zhitnitsky:2006tu,Forbes:2006ba, Lawson:2007kp,Forbes:2008uf,Forbes:2009wg}.